learnk8s/learnk8s.io/src/bsk201903/helm.md

 Charts are similar to archives, and you can share them with your colleagues or upload them to a registry.

-Charts became such a ubiquitous tool to share collections of YAML files and, as a consequence, Helm raised in popularity.
+Charts became such a ubiquitous tool to share collections of YAML files and that helped Helm raise in popularity.

 [Have a look at all the available charts on the public registry](github.com/helm/charts/).